Greece joins Mediterranean race to win back tourists

 Croatia has already reopened, as has Cyprus, joined Friday by Greece where residents were allowed to leave home without an electronic permit for the first time in six months.

-Last year, the number of visitors to Greece plummeted by 78.2% to 7.4 million — from a record 34 million in 2019 — according to official data, with a corresponding drop in tourism revenues.
+Last year, the number of visitors to Greece plummeted by 78.2 percent to 7.4 million — from a record 34 million in 2019 — according to official data, with a corresponding drop in tourism revenues.

 Greece is hoping to claw back half the 2019 visitor level.
 It’s vowed to finish vaccinating its entire island population over the next six weeks and will even waive test requirements for tourists who have received vaccines made in Russia and China that are not approved for use domestically.